-Accomplishments of Florida Forever Acquisition Program: Since its inception in July 2001 through March 2010, the state's Florida Forever land acquisition program has been extremely successful, as evidenced by the protection of:
+Accomplishments of Florida Forever Acquisition Program: Since its inception in July 2001 through September 2011, the state's Florida Forever land acquisition program has provided protection for the following:

-- 248,650 acres of Strategic Habitat Conservation Areas - 411,980 acres of rare species habitat conservation areas, including over 620 sites that are habitats for over 246 different rare species, 108 of which are state-listed as endangered, 47 state-listed threatened, and 22 species of special concern; - 628,590 acres of ecological greenways; - 57,240 acres of under-represented natural communities; - 76,100 acres of natural floodplains; - 637,210 acres important to significant water bodies; - 5,120 acres of fragile coastline; - 276,070 acres of functional wetlands; - 615,530 acres of significant groundwater recharge areas; - 210 kilometers of land to support priority recreational trails; - 297,890 acres of sustainable forest land; and - 572 archaeological and historic sites.
+- 266,890 acres of Strategic Habitat Conservation Areas; - 458,000 acres of rare species habitat conservation areas, including 761 sites that are habitats for 281 different rare species, 120 of which are federal or state-listed as endangered, 51 federal or state-listed as threatened, and 20 species of special concern; - 684,310 acres of ecological greenways; - 119,180 acres of under-represented natural communities; - 439,200 acres landscape-sized protection areas; - 82,060 acres of natural floodplains; - 1,056,180 acres important to significant water bodies; - 705,930 acres important to significant water bodies; - 350,660 acres minimize damage from flooding; - 7,570 acres of fragile coastline; - 299,220 acres of functional wetlands; - 678,940 acres of significant groundwater recharge areas; - 155 miles of priority recreational trails; - 347,370 acres of sustainable forest land: - 557 archaeological/historic sites; and - 11,300 acres in urban service areas.

-These acreages were derived from the most recently updated Florida Forever data layers, which are continuously amended to reflect the most current scientific analyses of Florida's natural resources.
+These acreages were derived from the most recently updated Florida Forever data layers, which are continuously updated by Florida Natural Areas Inventory to reflect the most current scientific analyses of Florida's natural resources.
+The acreages include properties acquired under the Florida Forever program, as well as donations and acquisitions by other entities with funding from other sources that were within Florida Forever project boundaries.
 Additionally, the acreages recorded for each measure often overlap, and thus should not be added together.
-Collectively, the State of Florida has protected over 650,000 acres of land with \$2.73 billion in Florida Forever funds through June 30, 2010.
+Collectively, the State of Florida has protected over 682,000 acres\ of land with \$2.8 billion in Florida Forever funds through December 31, 2011.

-All property within the boundaries of the Florida Forever acquisition projects, unless specifically noted otherwise, was proposed to be purchased, in fee-simple or a lesser interest, for conservation purposes.
+All property within the boundaries of the Florida Forever acquisition projects, unless specifically noted otherwise, is proposed to be purchased, in fee-simple or a lesser interest, for conservation purposes.

-The September 2010 Florida Forever Land Acquisition Priority List was found consistent with section 187.201(9), F.S., the Natural Systems and Recreational Lands section of the State Comprehensive Plan.
+The April 2012 Florida Forever Land acquisition Priority List is consistent with section 187.201(9), F.S., the Natural Systems and Recreational Lands section of the State Comprehensive Plan.